Chris Palmer (American football): High school and college

-Palmer played high school football at Immaculate High School a small Catholic high school located in Danbury, Connecticut.
+Palmer played high school football at Immaculate High School, a small Catholic high school in Danbury, Connecticut.
 After high school, he attended and played college football at Southern Connecticut State University (SCSU).
 Palmer played quarterback for Southern Connecticut State from 1968 to 1971.
 He earned both bachelor's and master's degrees at SCSU, where he was inducted into the school's athletic Hall of Fame.
-He is also a member of the Hall of Fame at New Haven and Immaculate High School.

 After graduation from Southern Connecticut State University, Palmer coached under Larry Naviaux at the University of Connecticut.
-While at Connecticut, Palmer also devoted his time to help develop sports talent, as quoted by Jeff Naviaux "Chris helped me learn the importance of a team".
 Palmer coached the freshman defensive line in 1972 and the varsity wide receivers in 1973 and 1974.
 In 1975, he became the wide receivers coach at Lehigh University.
 The following year, Palmer was named the offensive coordinator at Colgate University, where he stayed for seven years.
-In 1977, the Red Raiders led the nation in total offense with an average of 486 yards a game.

 Prior to entering the NFL, Palmer was a college football coach.
 He was the head coach at Boston University in 1988 and 1989 and at the University of New Haven in 1986 and 1987, when the Chargers posted consecutive 8–2 records.